cyrilcc/org.openhab.binding.rflink/README.md

 * Add you thing description XML file in the ESH-INF/thing/ directory
 * Implement your message in the org.openhab.binding.rflink.messages package
 * Add the mapping of your new message in the static part of the RfLinkMessageFactory class
+* Add your new channels names in the RfLinkBindingConstants class
+* Add a ThingTypeUID constant (same class)
+* Add this new constant in the SUPPORTED_DEVICE_THING_TYPES_UIDS list (same class)
 * To test your thing, don't forget to add you thing in the .things and .items files.
 See configuration part of this document.
 * Update this README.md document with the new thing and channels you implemented